 The standard-sized Labradoodle is a bouncy ball of fun that can be overly boisterous in the family home.
 This is not an issue for those with large homes, the same energy, or children old enough not to be knocked over.

 This can be a concern for younger families with toddlers.
 However, some pups are well-balanced and know to be calmer in the home.
 Every dog is different, but if you are concerned about this, the smaller Miniature Labradoodle tends to be calmer.

 His love for his family does not always extend to strangers.
 His Poodle parent is known to be a little aloof with unfamiliar people, which can be seen in some Labradoodles.
 Aloof dogs will bark at incoming visitors, making them great watchdogs.
 However, his gorgeous, cuddly appearance means he doesn’t make the most effective guard dog.

 The Labradoodle is usually well-balanced, which is another reason why he makes a suitable family dog.
 He adores children, and equally, children love him.
 When socialized well, he can live in a multi-pet home, and he enjoys the company of other dogs.
-His parents are duck hunting, bird gundogs, so he is bound to have a high prey drive – especially creatures covered in feathers!
+His parents are duck hunting, and bird gundogs, so he is bound to have a high prey drive – especially creatures covered in feathers.

 Size & Appearance

 According to the ALAA breed standard, the standard-sized Labradoodle measures between 21 and 24 inches tall, from paw to shoulder.
 They also usually find themselves between 30 and 65 pounds in weight.
 Any dog weighing less than this will be considered a Miniature Labradoodle.
 Occasionally standard-sized Labradoodles will weigh a little bit more than this.